LucasDelfino92/morrowindsharp/setup.md

 Whenever you encounter this scenario, I'll tell you which folders you have to create and what files do you have to move.

-### Hiding files

-Mod Organizer 2 lets you hide specific files from your installed mods, including anything from meshes to textures, but also plugins.
-This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order, or you want certain files not to overwrite another mod's.

-- To hide a plugin, right click on your installed mod and click **Information...**.
-- On the **Filetree** tab, right click on the plugins, folders, or files you want to hide, and click **Hide**.
-- Mod Organizer 2 will hide the files, and these will no longer affect your game.

 ### Creating a separator

 Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
 These can be created and then moved around in the left pane to place them where you want them to be.